wamesk/laravel-api-response/README.md

 }
 ```

-You can pass internal code using `message()` function that helps you find of response in case of error.
+You can pass internal code using `code()` function that helps you find of response in case of error.

 ```php
 return ApiResponse::code('1.2.1')->message('Hello')->response(201);